SKY-AK05/Annotation_check/features.md

 ### 6.1.
 Transition to a Backend-for-Frontend (BFF) Architecture

-*   **Problem:** The browser-only architecture has fundamental limits on dataset size and processing power.
+*   **Problem:** The browser-only architecture has fundamental limits on dataset size and processing power, even with a Web Worker.
 *   **Solution:** Introduce a dedicated Node.js (Express or Fastify) backend server to handle all heavy lifting.
 This is the **most important long-term upgrade** for the project.

 #### **Architecture Diagram: Target State**